782618297/io_scene_scs/Supported-shaders.md

 4. **"dif.spec.a"** - same as "dif.spec" with extra feature of making transparent areas where texture has alpha with value 0.
 5. **"dif.spec.add.env"** - same as "dif.spec" with extra texture featuring reflection used for vehicles.
 6. **"dif.spec.add.env.nofresnel"** - same as dif.spec.add.env, but it doesn't use fresnel computation, therefore is slightly cheaper to compute.
-7. **"dif.spec.weight"** - same as "dif.spec" with addition of multiplying vertex color value with specular light.
+7. **"dif.spec.weight"** - same as "dif.spec" with modified specular light.
 It's mostly used for roads and asphalts, due distinct feel of specularity and diffuse properties of such surfaces.
 8. **"fakeshadow"** - geometry with this material is used to outline contour of the vehicle from which casting of shadow volume begins.
-Example are wheels where geometry with this material cuts out the area of shadow volume inside given contour.
+Due wheels vertical motion this material is required to be present in the wheel scene as well.
+It must outline the contour of the whole wheel.
 9. **"shadowonly"** - used on geometry for casting sun shadows.